btholt/complete-intro-to-react-v9/lessons/07-testing/A-vitest.md

   - Brian Holt
 ---

 This is meant to be a very brief treatise on how to do testing on React applications.
 This will be a brief intro on how to set up Vitest tests for the application we just created.
+For more information about Vite, Vitest, and testing in general, check out the [Build Tools & Testing Learning Path][lp].

 ## Testing with Vitest